As an Amazon Associate I earn from qualifying purchases.

-These clean eating raspberry dark chocolate chip pancakes are a decadent treat that still keeps you on track with your eating plan!
+These raspberry dark chocolate chip pancakes are a decadent treat that still keeps you on track with your eating plan!

 Every once in a while, you need something a little decadent.
 Special occasions happen, and it’s nice to know that you can really enjoy a delicious treat without breaking your eating plan.